benchristel/process-to-processes/src/SoftwareDevelopment/Forces.md

 </div>

+- most software has few hard requirements
+- "forces" expresses the squishiness of the constraints on software
+- we often have to make tradeoffs between competing forces
+- the best designs transcend tradeoffs

 It's common to speak of software "requirements", as if our to-do list were set in stone and absolutely everything on it must get done.
 But in reality, few software products have such hard requirements.
 Usually, we are in a situation where some to-do items are more important